sap-tutorials/Tutorials/tutorials/cloudsdk-ci-cd/cloudsdk-ci-cd.md

 The best way to get an overview of the build status is to open the job, navigate to the currently running build, and open it in the blue ocean UI of Jenkins.

 !![Jenkins Blue Ocean](jenkins-blue-ocean.png)

+The resulting pipeline should look as shown in the following screenshot.

 !![Pipeline](pipeline.png)